torchbox.base package

 A (Tensor) – any size tensor, both complex and real representation are supported.
 For real representation, the real and imaginary dimension is specified by

-are complex tensors but represented in real format,cdim
+AandBare complex tensors but represented in real format,cdimorcaxisshould be specified (Default isNone).

 result of element-by-element complex multiplication with the same repesentation as